Liu-Cheng/cycle-accurate-SystemC-simulator-over-ramulator/README.md

 not convenient for hardware accelerator design which has diverse burst transmission.
 In this work, we developed a memory wrapper that provides arbitrary burst memory access.

-4) Finally, we developed a vector addition accelerator as an example.
-The users may work on top of it for your own design.
+4) Finally, we developed a vector addition accelerator as an example demonstrating the integration of the Ramulator and the SystemC based accelerator.

 Also note that we also change part of the Ramulator source code (mostly the Request.h).